DCS-375-Network-Analysis-W25/PrivateContract/index.md

   This figure was generated using the biparite package's plotweb function.
 The width of the boxes corresponds to the degree of the nodes, just like the private security network visualization.
 The width of the lines connecting countries also means the same thing, however this visualization makes it more apparent that the United States tends to employ more PMSCs to a given country at the same time, whereas the United Nations tends to contract only one or a few PMSCs to a given country.

 ## Data Cleaning & Methods
   The dataset as it was originally downloaded contained many columns that this analysis wasn't particularly interested in, so the first important step was to group the data by the main factors I wanted to look at; Which countries were sending PMSCs (clientsc), and where they were being sent to (locsc).
+The code can be seen below.

+prepped_data <- PSD %>%
+  group_by(clientsc, locsc) %>%#I want to know which countries are sending PMSCs where summarize(
+    contract_no = sum(nofirm)#Summarize the number of PMSCs deployed to a specific country )

 Additionally, the names of the countries were abbreviated in the original dataset i.e Columbia = COL, so I created a for loop to str_replace_all each of the country abbreviations with the full names.

   I then converted the dataframe into a matrix and then into an igraph graph object.
 Once I had a directed graph object, I assigned the degree and edge attributes.
 The degree attribute was simply the degree of the node in question, and the edge weight became the number of PMSCs engaged in a given instance of contracting.
 I set a seed for reproducability and proceeded to generate a layout using layout_nicely, which automatically tries to create the best layout for the network structure.